paramraghavan/go/README.md

 - Go allows multiple variables to be initialized at once!
 ```
-a, b := 10, 5 // here a and bis inferred as  in datatype, created and initialied with 10 and 5 respectively
+a, b := 10, 5 // here a and b is inferred as  in datatype, created and initialied with 10 and 5 respectively
 ```

 ```